Charmungo98/project1-ivar-the-boneless/README.md

 - All content was written by the developer, however, great inspiration was taken from my fellow Code institue stuents previous projects.

+- Josswe26 project 1 example was a huge inpsiration and greatly assisted in providing the framework stucture for the website code inlcuding the format of HTML and the structure of the README file.
+Josswe26 provided the framework and structure of the layout of the README file however the content is all of my own origin.

 ### Media

 - [Pexels](https://www.pexels.com/)